scalameta/metals/docs/troubleshooting/faq.md

 enough place to stick it.
 This is an attempt to document some of the most common questions that we see related to Metals.

+## How do I get more debugging information?

+If you are using VS Code add `-Dmetals.loglevel=debug` to the `metals.serverProperties` setting, otherwise just add that property as an additional parameter for starting Metals server.

 ## I'm using Scala 2.13.x but doctor shows me `*-build` and `*-build-build` at 2.12.x

 ![build-build-doctor](https://i.imgur.com/mgnRXse.png)